 The average salary for a mechanic in London is £31,065.

-Based on recent data, the salary for a UK car mechanic has shown a significant increase in recent years, with the introduction of hybrid and electric cars requiring new training and qualifications, resulting in more specialised roles.
+car mechanic has shown a significant increase in recent years, with the introduction of hybrid and electric cars requiring new training and qualifications, resulting in more specialised roles.

 Research based on June 2019 data shows the higher salaries are in Scotland, followed by London, with the lowest average salary recorded in Wales.

-Follow us and never miss an article or update from us.
+Follow us and never miss an update on the automotive industry.